donnaada/reading-notes/201/class05.md

   - We can use the figure element to display an image as well as the caption for that specific image.

 - Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.
-  - Gifs are a half like picture and half like videos.
-SVGs are the better choice for images because it can modified using drawing commands.
+  - Gifs are a like a mix of pictures and videos.
+SVGs are the better choice for images because it can be modified using drawing commands like changing color.

 - What image type would you use to display a screenshot on your website and why?
-  - The image types we wpould use to display the rest screenshots are .png and .jpg/.jpeg extensions.
+  - The image types we would use to display screenshots are .png and .jpg/.jpeg extensions.

 ## Learning CSS

 - Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.
-  - Foreground color is the color of html elements and background color is the color of the tan holding background.
+  - Foreground color is the color of html elements and background color is the color of the HTML background.

 - Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character?
-  - Depending of the type of coloredblindness you could style the website with some themed elements.
+  - I would use apps like [Paletton](https://www.paletton.com/) to simulate different color schemes agains a current palette and adjust from there.

 - What should you consider when choosing fonts for an HTML document?
-  - When choosing fonts, please makes sure it matches the your client's theme and is not too much on the page.
+  - Make sure you are using websafe fonts and it matters what order you list your fonts.
+Unlike CSS rules, browsers will try and use the first font file and then try for the second font file and so on.

 - What do font-size, font-weight, and font-style do to HTML text elements?
   - Adjusts how big/small a text is, how bold, and whether its italics, underline etc.

 - Describe two ways you could add spacing around the characters displayed in an h1 element.
   - Using Margin and Padding
+  - using Letter Spacing and wordspacing

 ## Things i Want to learn